MohammadZarnousheh/WiFiConnectDisplay/README.md

 |                  | SCL -> D1 (GPIO5)  |
 | ESP8266          | NodeMCU or WeMos board |

+###  Getting Started

+1. Upload the code using the Arduino IDE
+2. Change your WiFi SSID and password in the code
+3. Upload and monitor the OLED screen

 If you're using other boards like Wemos D1 Mini or bare ESP8266 modules, make sure to adapt the pins accordingly.